aackerman/aaronackerman.com/_posts/2015-02-02-pull-request-review.md

 When developing software with other people, code review is important.
 It's a sign that a project or part of a project is nearing completion or a bug is nearly fixed.
 Code review also allows feedback from other contributors.
 Opening a pull request can be a learning opportunity for both the implementer and the reviewers.

-In open source, a complex pull request should come with an upfront discussion with the maintainer.
-The maintainer may have no interest in maintaining the changes you intend to make so it's best to not waste anyone's time if the work is unlikely to get merged.

-**It's worth the time to have a conversation.**
+In open source, a complex pull request should come with an upfront discussion one of the maintainers.
+The maintainers may have no interest in maintaining the changes you intend to make so it's best to not waste valuable time if the work is unlikely to get merged.
+It's worth the time to have a conversation.

-My thoughts here mainly pertain to work with a team, where I know the people that will review my changes.
-I know them as a person, instead of text or pixels on a screen.
-But respect is paramount no matter what type of interpersonal dynamic is at hand.
-Mixed messages are far more common in text-only matters where body language and tone are not in play.

 During code review, when I see syntax or a construct with which I am unfamiliar I make a point to ask a question, "Is this correct?", "How does this syntax work?", "Is there a clearer way to express this?".
 Usually I can learn something from the answer.
 Avoid finger pointing and using the word 'you'.
 "Why did you do it this way," would be an example of a type of finger pointing to avoid.